daniel-molina/visualequation/HACKING.md

 Below you can read most of definitions and rules used in Visual Equation code.
 There are a lot of definitions, but I hope they are intuitive.
-It is intended to be only as rigorous as needed to avoid ambiguity.
+It is intended to be only as rigorous as needed to avoid ambiguity, but relationships become complex and some technicalities must be used.

 > **Disclaimer**: *Definitions have being changed and extended as it has been
 > required by new features, it is possible that some of the code notation has